javier-angulo/vsphere-graphite/README.md

-# vSphere to Graphite
+# vSphere Graphite

-Export vSphere stats to graphite.
+Monitors VMware vSphere stats using govmomi.
+Sinks metrics to one of many time series backends.

-Written in go as the integration collectd and python plugin posed too much problems (cpu usage and pipe flood).
+Written in go to achieve fast sampling rates and high throughput sink.
+Successfuly benchmarked against 3000 VM's, logging 150,000 metrics per minute to an ElasticSearch backend.

 ## Build status